AutoBodyShopNear.com vs Google Maps: Which Is Better for Finding Body Shops in 2026?

 Check each shortlisted shop on Google Maps for:

-• Hours and same-day availability indicators
+• Hours and same-day availability signals

-• Review recency and photo evidence
+• Review recency and photographic evidence

-• Business response behavior on complaints
+• Business response patterns to complaints

 • Route convenience and traffic timing

-Goal: stress-test fit and feasibility before contact.
+Goal: stress-test fit and logistical feasibility before making first contact.

-Step 3: Call with a structured script
+Step 3: Call with a Structured Script

 Ask each shop the same core questions: